 When global business process outsourcing company StarTek Inc. brought its IT operations back in-house in 2009 after years of outsourcing them, it aimed to do so with structure and discipline.
-The ITIL framework
+The ITIL framework made that possible.

 "We wanted to implant some overall standards to align ourselves from an organizational standpoint with what industry standards were," said Dan Carbonnell, director of IT services for the Denver-based BPO provider.
 "Looking at what's out there, ITIL [IT Infrastructure Library] seemed to be suited for us," he said.
 ITIL's emphasis on such core IT service management (ITSM) issues as problem, incident, change and request management are all about servicing end users and processes over technology.